By John Sonnhalter, Rainmaker Journeyman, Sonnhalter

 - Email can deliver both long and short content – Content can vary from a link to several pages in length.

-- Emails you can control delivery – Whether it’s now or delayed.
+- You can control delivery of emails – Whether it’s now or delayed.

 - Emails can be read on anything – Smart phones, tablets, laptops, no apps required.